What is HRD Climate framework, Elements

 The framework of HRD Climate in Organisation

 Organisational climate is viewed as an important tool for motivating and developing employees in any organisation.
-The concept has gained greater significance in recent times.
+This concept has gained tremendous importance in recent times.
 Organisational climate is more of a descriptive nature and it depends on the perceptions and levels of satisfaction among the employees in an organisation within a given climate.
 In any organisation, employees’ expectations about having a work environment conducive to professional growth so, management and the workforce are responsible for developing the work environment.
-Organisational policies, practices and conditions help create a developmental climate in an organisation.
-Thus, HRD climate is necessary to create such an environment in a workplace as HRD climate creates interest and motivation among employees for better performance and creates opportunities for growth and success.
-An optimal level of “developmental climate” is essential for facilitating Human Resource Development (HRD).

 Managerial Responsibility for Employee Development